commoncrawl/cc-pyspark/README.md

 Alternatively, running `get-data.sh` will download the sample data.
 It also writes input files containing
 * sample input as `file://` URLs
 * all input of one monthly crawl as `s3://` URLs

+Note that the sample data is from an older crawl (`CC-MAIN-2017-13` run in March 2017).
+If you want to use more recent data, please visit the [Common Crawl site](https://commoncrawl.org/the-data/get-started/).

 ### Running locally